n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmollama.md

 You can find authentication information for this node [here](/integrations/builtin/credentials/ollama/).
 ///
 /// note | Examples and templates
-For usage examples and templates to help you get started, refer to n8n's [LangChain integrations](https://n8n.io/integrations/ollama-model/){:target=_blank .external-link} page.
+For usage examples and templates to help you get started, refer to n8n's [Ollama Model integrations](https://n8n.io/integrations/ollama-model/){:target=_blank .external-link} page.
 ///

+--8<-- "_snippets/integrations/builtin/cluster-nodes/sub-node-expression-resolution.md"

 ## Node parameters

-* Model
+* **Model**: the model that generates the completion.
+Choose from:
 	* Llama2
 	* Llama2 13B
 	* Llama2 70B
 	* Llama2 Uncensored

-## Node reference
+## Node options

---8<-- "_snippets/integrations/builtin/cluster-nodes/sub-node-expression-resolution.md"
+* **Sampling Temperature**: controls the randomness of the sampling process.
+A higher temperature creates more diverse sampling, but increases the risk of hallucinations.
+* **Top K**: the number of token choices the model uses to generate the next token.
+* **Top P**: use a lower value to ignore less probable options.

 ## Related resources